Computer Animation (BFA)

 Our faculty members are award-winning working professionals, who bring their in-depth knowledge of animation, game art, cinema, television, graphic novels, and illustration to the classroom.

-View all Department faculty.
+View all School of Design faculty.